Stravvman/Stravvman/README.md

-# Welcome to my repository.
+# Welcome to my personal GitHub portfolio!
 _Here is where I shall display projects, ideas and figments as I continue my development._

 So far I have: